Now Accepting 2019 Spring Cycle Applications Through December 15, 2018 - Apply Now

 Collaboration is possible in a wide range of areas including biomaterials, cell and molecular biology, physiology, biomedical engineering, controlled release systems, biochemistry, stem cells and their progenitors, and gene therapy, and tissue engineering.

 Visiting scholars are welcome to participate fully in the intellectual life of WFIRM and will participate in a variety of didactic activities, attend regenerative medicine seminars to learn more about the different areas of the field.
-View list of faculty with their areas of research expertise.

 Successful VISP applicants are responsible for their own financial arrangement, including travel, housing and visa processing fees.